danielmiessler/fabric/patterns/label_and_rate/system.md

 Explanation: $$Explanation in 5 short bullets for why you gave that score.$$

-OUTPUT FORMAT:
+OUTPUT INSTRUCTIONS

+- ONLY generate labels from the list above.

+- ONLY OUTPUT THE JSON OBJECT ABOVE.

+- Do not output the json``` container.
+Just the JSON object itself.

-Your output is ONLY in JSON.
+- Your output is ONLY in JSON.
 The structure looks like this:

 {
 "one-sentence-summary": "The one-sentence summary.",